BIMSBbioinfo/pigx_docs/pigx-rna-seq.md

 _Table 1: example sample sheet_

 ### Column descriptions
-- _name_ is the name for the sample
+- _name_ is the name for the sample, which must be unique to each row of the table.
 - _reads1/2_ are the fastq file names of paired end reads
   - the location of these files is specified in `settings.yaml`
   - for single-end data, leave the reads2 column in place, but have it empty